adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 Disk encryption is a technology which protects the information on your hard drive, USB, or CD by converting it into unreadable code that cannot be deciphered easily by unauthorized people.
-Disk encryption used encryption software of hardware to encrypt all of the data that goes on a disk or disk volume Disk encryption prevents unauthorized access to the data stored on the disk.
+Disk encryption uses encryption software of hardware to encrypt all of the data that goes on a disk or disk volume Disk encryption prevents unauthorized access to the data stored on the disk.